Happy-Ferret/article-24-ways/README.md

 Now, export your images by following these steps:

 1. Turn the `Template` layer off and export the images as PNGs.
-2. In the Export dialog, tick the "Use Artboards" checkbox to and enter the range with your faces.
+2. In the Export dialog, tick the "Use Artboards" checkbox and enter the range with your faces.
 3. Export at 72ppi to keep things running fast.
 4. Save your images into the `images/` folder in your project.